Darter90/MockitoCompendium/POJO_like/Nested_Method.md

 <h1>Nested Method</h1>

-Into the class constructor we have a nested method: <b>setCode()</b>
+Into the class constructor we have a nested method: <b>setCode()</b>.
 This method is an example of Integration test nested into the class.

-The best approach in this case, is to unit test the method separately to understand is behavior, and then return into the constructor in a second moment.
+The best approach in this case, is to Unit Test the method separately to understaand is behavior and then return into the constructor in a second moment.

-Since we have a private property that change into a String, we need to access it with a <b>Reflection</b> and use it for our assertions before it becames a String.
+Since we have a private property that change into a String, we need to access it with a <a href="https://darter90.github.io/MockitoCompendium/#/Private_fields_and_Static_methods/Reflections">Reflection</a> and use it for our assertions before it becames a String.
 I'll write about Reflection in the next test case.
 For now take it as it is.

-In this case the situation is not so complicated, but in other kinds of codes you may have to unit test hundreds of lines of code before reach a section with a nested method.
+In this case the situation is not so complicated, but in other kinds of codes you may have to Unit Test hundreds of lines of code before reach a section with a nested method.
 In that case, you must be patient and be caution, since every previous line of code is closely related to the nested method under test.

 In any case, a good idea is to use the debugger of the IDE and track every step of the execution.